magoole/scanner/README.md

-# Magoole scanner and url_searcher
+# Magoole scanner
-Find websites and scan it to reference it on Magoole.
+This repository uses DNS query, ip scan, reverse ip lookup, crawling and more technologies to find websites and crawl them to reference them on Magoole.

 # Try locally:
 1. Install requirements